 Does the hivemind have a place in this story?
 Maybe controversially, I think it does.
 Lanier has a great point that our culture may be averaged out, but indeed many large corporations and “entities” like stock exchanges may benefit from large collections of piecemeal intelligence.
 To this end, I have bought a book much maligned by Lanier ?
 Surowiecki’s The Wisdom of Crowds to further some of this thinking…but it has taken its place next to the mountains of other material I want to read!

-Despite this, however convincing Surowiecki’s arguments may be, I feel I will always value the opinions and viagra sale cheap insights of the individuals I trust over the wisdom of the crowd.
+Despite this, however convincing Surowiecki’s arguments may be, I feel I will always value the opinions and viagra alternatives uk insights of the individuals I trust over the wisdom of the crowd.
 Looking at the UK Top 100 music chart is enough to convince me I’m right! (…or I’m getting old.)

 To say this was a meandering post is an understatement, but it has brought together a few strains of thinking I’ve had so, if nothing else, it has been an exercise in intellectual therapy for me…!
 Thanks for reading and I’ll leave you with a final quote from Lanier’s highly recommended book: